teresa-klatzer/teresa-klatzer.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: <a href='#'>PhD student at University of Edinburgh</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: portrait2020.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Applied Mathematician</p>
+    <p>Imaging Science</p>
+    <p>Edinburgh, UK</p>
+    <p> 🌈</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Since 2021, I am working on my PhD in Applied Mathematics on Bayesian Computation for Imaging Science.
+My supervisors are Konstantinos Zygalakis, Marcelo Pereyra and Yoann Altmann and I am currently affiliated with the BLOOM project.
+A list of publications can be found here or on my <a href='https://scholar.google.at/citations?hl=de&user=9NuwsCgAAAAJ'> Google Scholar profile</a>.

+I have received a MSc in Information and Computer Engineering (Telematics) in 2014 from Graz University of Technology on the topic of "Bi-level Optimization for Support Vector Machines".
+Since then, I have been working on my PhD studies until autumn 2017 at the Institute for Computer Graphics and Vision in the group of Thomas Pock.
+My research interests include the development of machine learning and optimization methods for applications in low-level image processing and computational photography.